Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization

 \begin{restatable}{proposition}{softCertifiedRadius} \normalfont We have the following relationship between $\underline{R}_t^{soft}(x,y;\theta)$ defined in \eqref{eq: input margin lower bound Lip soft} and $\underline{R}(x,y;\theta)$ defined in \eqref{eq: input margin lower bound Lip}.

 \end{restatable} In summary, we use the following loss function to train our classifier,

-Where $\underline{\gamma}(z(x;\theta),y)$ is a differentiable lower bound on the logit gap $\big($e.g., $\underline{\gamma}(z(x;\theta),y)=-CE(z(x;\theta),u_y)\big)$.
 The first and the second terms are differentiable surrogates to the negative logit margin, and the input margin, respectively.
+For example, as we show in Appendix \ref{appendix:differentiableSurrogates} the negative cross-entropy loss is a differentiable lower bound on the logit margin, i.e., we can choose $\underline{\gamma}(z(x;\theta),y)=-CE(z(x;\theta),u_y\big)$.

-It now remains to estimate the $L_{yi}$'s that are needed to compute the second term in the loss function.
+It now remains to estimate the $L_{yi}$'s (the Lipschitz constants of $x \mapsto \Delta z_{yi}(x)$) that are needed to compute the second term in the loss function.
 While any guaranteed upper bound on $L_{yi}$ would suffice to preserve the lower bound property in \eqref{eq: input margin lower bound Lip}, a more accurate upper bound prevents excessive regularization and allows for more direct manipulation of the decision boundary.
 To achieve this goal, we propose a new method which we will discuss next.